your adventure in

 Pass-Not Pass Policy

 A maximum of nine Pass-Not Pass semester credits may be used to meet graduation requirements.
 Courses offered on a Satisfactory-Fail basis may not be taken on a Pass-Not Pass basis.
 Pass-Not Pass credits can be applied toward requirements for a B.S. degree in chemical engineering only if the course is specified in the curriculum as a social science and humanities elective or is a course not used in the degree program.
-Pass-Not Pass credits are not acceptable for technical elective courses or for courses used to satisfy the U.S. Cultures and Communities (formerly U.S. Diversity) or international perspectives requirements.
+Pass-Not Pass credits are not acceptable for technical elective courses or for courses used to satisfy the U.S. Cultures and Communities or international perspectives requirements.

 See also: A 4-year plan of study grid showing course template by semester.